Interested in losing weight and feeling generally healthier overall but don’t want to spend hundreds on a selection of fancy, pressed juices?

 A colon cleanse should only be considered following advice from your doctor or health care professional.

-Apple Juice Cleanse
+Apple Juice Diet

 For 1-3 days prior to the cleanse make sure you gradually cut back on those processed foods that are especially harsh on the body.
 Avoid alcohol, caffeine, soda, junk food, ready meals and anything highly processed and containing lots of sugar.
 Ideally you want to be eating lots of fresh fruit, veggies and plain foods on the run up to the cleanse.